AMC Entertainment Holdings, Inc. [AMC] – The merits and potential risks: A tempered look at AMC

-AMC Entertainment Holdings, Inc. [AMC] stock additionally went up by +3.68% in the period of the 7 days, recording a drop in performance by -3.96% in the last 30 days.
-The yearly more of AMC stock is set at -48.95% by far, with shares price recording returns by -20.72% in the latest quarter.
-Over the past six months, AMC shares showcased -36.86% decrease.
-AMC saw -58.75% change opposing the low price in the last 12 months, also recording 12.64% compared to high within the same period of time.
+AMC Entertainment Holdings, Inc. [AMC] stock additionally went down by -0.70% in the period of the 7 days, recording a gain in performance by 3.68% in the last 30 days.
+The yearly more of AMC stock is set at -49.17% by far, with shares price recording returns by -13.28% in the latest quarter.
+Over the past six months, AMC shares showcased -38.75% decrease.
+AMC saw -58.69% change opposing the low price in the last 12 months, also recording 12.80% compared to high within the same period of time.

 AMC Entertainment Holdings, Inc. [NYSE:AMC]: Analyst Rating and Earnings